DigitalEmbed/MemoryManager/README.md

 A major disadvantage is overwriting data if the buffer reaches its limiting amount of data.

-### How to use this library in C ++?

-To use it in C ++ written code, simply change the file extensions of that library from .c to .cpp.

 ### License

 #### GNU Lesser General Public License v3.0